Andy1978/load_gz/README.md

     "4;;5;6" returns [4 NA 5 6]

-The CSV can have line comments starting with # and are returned with `get`
+The CSV can have line comments starting with # and are returned with `xget`

 ### Usage